-Thirty-one years ago today, in celebration of the fall of one of history’s most infamous and symbolically ominous walls in human history, Roger Waters brought his own iconic Wall to Germany.
+Thirty-two years ago today, in celebration of the fall of one of history’s most infamous and symbolically ominous walls in human history, Roger Waters brought his own iconic Wall to Germany.
 The historic concert staged on July 21st, 1990, saw the Pink Floyd bassist/composer perform the band’s classic 1979 double-album The Wall in its entirety, flanked by a fleet of special guests including Bon Jovi, Scorpions, Bryan Adams, Sinéad O’Connor, Cyndi Lauper, Thomas Dolby, Joni Mitchell, Marianne Faithfull, Levon Helm, Rick Danko, Garth Hudson, and Van Morrison.

 The special performance, which featured theatrical embellishments from actors like Tim Curry, was conceived by Waters and producer Tony Hollingsworth as a celebration of the destruction of the Berlin Wall and its significant implications on the state of global society.
 The show was produced on vacant terrain between Potsdamer Platz and the Brandenburg Gate, a location that was part of the former “no man’s land” of the wall—the physical barrier between West Berlin and communist-controlled East Berlin.
 The stage design featured a 550-foot-long, 82-foot-high wall.
 Most of the wall was built before the show, and the rest was built progressively through the first part of the show, before being knocked down as part of the concert’s climactic finale.